Northern Pride RLFC: Coach

 The original coach was Adrian Lam, who arrived in Cairns in August 2007 during the bid process, but was released a month later to take up a coaching position at the Sydney Roosters.
 He was replaced by former NRL Canberra Raiders player Andrew Dunemann, with former North Queensland Cowboys player David Maiden, and Foley Shield coach Troy Cummings as Assistant Coaches.
 In their first year in the competition, the Pride finished in third place, and the following year they reached the Grand Final.

 Dunemann resigned at the end of 2009 and Maiden was promoted to Head Coach with former Canberra Raiders and PNG international David Westley as Assistant Coach.
 In Maiden's first year, the Pride won the grand finals.
 Maido left at the end of 2012 season and was replaced by former Super League player Jason Demetriou as head coach with Ben Rauter as Assistant Coach.

 Demetriou coached the Pride to a minor premiership in his first season, winning 17 of their 22 games and being awarded the 'Men of League Coach of the Year' award.
 In his second season he secured the minor premiership again, winning 20 games in 24 rounds, before taking out the premiership and the inaugural NRL State Championship.
 Demetriou resigned at the end of the 2014 season to further his career as a coach in the NRL.
 He was replaced by assistant coach Joe O'Callaghan, who coached the team during the 2015 and 2016 seasons with assistant coaches Shane O'Flanagan and Leon Hallie, and trainer Darren Ferricks.

 Former North Queensland Cowboys and Queensland Origin winger Ty Williams was appointed coach in 2017, with assistant coaches Sam Obst and Shane O'Flanagan.
 Williams was named QRL 'Coach of the Year' for the 2018 season, and he signed several contract extensions which saw him coach until the end of the 2023 season.

 Eric Smith was appointed coach for the 2024 season, with former Pride players Sam Obst and Will Bugden as assistant coaches.
 Smith coached the side to the minor-premiership, before resigning to coach at the Redcliffe Dolphins.
 He was replaced for the 2025 season by Russ Aitken.
+After a poor 2025 season, Aitken was removed as coach with former Canberra Raiders player Sam Williams announced to take over as coach for the 2026-27 seasons.
+Cameron 'Spiller' Miller was Assistant Coach and Ian Blake was Head of Performance.